nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Use case ends.

+**Use case: UC07 - Finding freeTime**

+**MSS**
+1. User requests to find free time
+2. System shows the list of available free time

+**Extensions**
+- 2a.
+The user does not have any free slots available.
+  - 2a1.
+System informs that the user has no available timeslots.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.